Program Overview

 Undergraduate Degree

-If you intend to become an occupational therapist, it’s a good idea to start with a bachelor’s degree within a relevant area, such as psychology or biology.
+If you intend to become an occupational therapist, it’s a good idea to start with a bachelor’s degree within a relevant area, such as psychology, biology, or even art education.
 UNE’s M.S.O.T. degree program accepts applicants with many different bachelor’s degrees, as long as they have taken the UNE Master of Science in Occupational Therapy prerequisite courses.
-Our M.S.O.T. faculty have found that graduates of UNE’s Health, Wellness, and Occupational Studies undergraduate program are well prepared to enter UNE’s OT master’s program.
+Our M.S.O.T. faculty have found that graduates of UNE’s Occupational Studies undergraduate program are well prepared to enter UNE’s OT master’s program.
+You can now become a working occupational therapist in as little as five years through UNE’s Accelerated Occupational Studies/Master of Science in Occupational Therapy 3+2 program.

 Graduate Degree